TheCaliforniaCoder/Horror/README.md

 ## Future Improvements

 In the future, my plan is to revamp the page's layout and alter its structure.
+I'd also like to make the page responsive.
 Additionally, I intend to add audio effects and enable users to upload images for the characters they add.